-If you are preparing a home for someone who has limited ability to look after themselves, it is important to ensure that the accommodation is safe and warm.
+If you are preparing to provide Care at home for someone who has limited ability to look after themselves, it is important to ensure that the accommodation is safe and warm.
 You need to remove items such as trip hazards and install grab rails in the bathroom and wherever else they are needed.

 You may also need to consider getting a stairlift if stairs are a problem.
 You can source one yourself or your local authority should be able to advise you on what will meet your needs.
 The social services department will be able to help and advise on any other equipment that will help with day to day tasks and also on lifeline alarms or sensors that can be installed so that help is at hand in the event of a fall.